petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/roles-and-permissions/configuring-a-password-policy.md

 ### Policy Configuration Reference

-**Password Changes:** Allow or prevent password changes, and set a time limit on the validity of password reset links.
+**Password Changes:** Allow or prevent password changes, control the expiry of passwords, and set a time limit on the validity of password reset links.
 You will find the following customizable options:

-   * *Changeable*: If checked, the user can change their password.
+* *Changeable* {bdg-secondary}`Liferay DXP 2023.Q4+/Portal 7.4 GA92+`: If checked, the user can change their password.
+If unchecked, the Password navigation tab won't be visible to the user via account settings and the Users and Organizations application.
 * *Change Required*: If checked, a user is required to change their password when they first log in.
-   * *Minimum Age*: Determines how long a user must wait before change their password again.
+* *Minimum Age*: Determines how long a user must wait before changing their password again.
-   * *Reset Ticket Max Age*: Determines how long a password reset link is valid.
+* *Reset Ticket Max Age*: Determines the validity of a password reset link.

 **Password Syntax Checking:** Require a certain syntax when choosing a password.
 You can disallow dictionary words, set a minimum length, and more in this section.